sachinsenal0x64/hifi/CONTRIBUTING.md

 - Before send PR first open a issue then fork the repo.

-- We need volunteers who have Tidal subscriptions because we might get banned by Tidal.

 - Feel free to send PR's regarding spelling mistakes, incorrect grammar etc.